PyGEM-Community/PyGEM/docs/contributing.md

 ## Pull requests (PRs)
 - PRs should be submitted [here](https://github.com/PyGEM-Community/PyGEM/pulls).
 - PRs should be linked to an issue that it addresses (unless it's a really minor fix when it's not worth opening a new issue).
 - PRs should generally address only one issue.
-This helps PRs stay shorter, which makes it easier to review.
+This helps PRs stay shorter, which in turn makes the review process easier.
 - Concisely describe what your PR does.
 Avoid repeating what was already said in the issue.
 - Assign the PR to yourself.
 - First open a Draft PR.
 Then think: